This information is intended to provide clarity and transparency to pupils and parents/carers about what to expect from remote education, whilst:

 We understand that everybody’s circumstances are varied, however, we want the children to learn as much as they can at home, as such we expect:

-• Children learn best in the morning, so getting up, ready and dressed for the TEAMs meeting, in order to see teaching staff and classmates, and find out about the day’s learning is a positive start to the day.
+• Children learn best in the morning, so getting up, ready and dressed for a positive start to the day.
 We would like parents/carers to promote this.

 • Pupils to complete their work, supported by the remote education tools.